Table of Contents

 Origin of Passover

 The story of Pesach originated from the book of Exodus.
 It relates to the time when the Israelites were suppressed in ancient Egypt.

 The Egyptian Pharaoh enslaves all Israelites for fear that they will threaten his kingdom.
 Feeling outnumbered by the Hebrew people, he forced them into slavery and mistreat them.
 He also ordered all newly born Jewish sons to be killed, and one of them is Moses.

 God chose Moses to bring His message to Pharaoh, urging him to let His people go.
 When the Pharaoh refused, God sent ten consecutive plagues upon Egypt.
 After the final plague, the Pharoah finally agreed to let God’s people go.

 God prepared His people for the tenth plague by giving some instructions to them.
 He instructed them to sacrifice a lamb with no defects for them to be spared from the plague.
-God explained in Exodus 12:12-13 that they need to smear the blood to their door frames so the death angel will “pass over” their homes.
+God explained in Exodus 12:12-13 that they need to smear the blood on their door frames so the death angel will “pass over” their homes.
 They are also instructed to have a special meal – a sacrificial lamb with bitter herbs and unleavened bread.

 When is Passover

 The Pesach festival takes place in early spring beginning on the 15th day of the Jewish month of Nissan(Nisan).
-It ends on the 21st of the same month or the 22nd for those outsides of Israel or among Reform Jews.
+It ends on the 21st of the same month or the 22nd for those outside of Israel or among Reform Jews.

 God commanded in Exodus 12:18 that Passover be celebrated from the evening of the fourteenth day of the first month until the evening of the twenty-first day of the month.

 The date of Pesach and other Jewish holidays changes every year.
 The dates of the celebration vary every time because the lunar-based Hebrew calendar does not match up with the Gregorian calendar.

 For the year 2021, Pesach is celebrated from sundown of March 27, 2021, until sundown of April 4, 2021.